DIMORPHOTHECA aurantiaca

 Harvesting and Growing from Seed:

-There is no seedpod.
+Seed Pod There is no seedpod.
 The seeds are clustered tightly together in a ball.

-There are two different types of seeds on the same seedhead.
-There are large, flat beige oval discs, and short beige twigs.
-There are many seeds on a seedhead.
+Seed There are two different types of seed on the same seedhead.
+There are large, flat beige

 (You can check the meaning of any technical terms new to you in the Botany section of the site)